Dexus/pem/README.md

 standard HTTPS port, but requires root permissions on most systems.
 To get around this, you could use a higher port number, like 4300, and use https://localhost:4300 to access your server.

+> **Promise support:** Every asynchronous function in `pem` still accepts a Node-style callback and now returns a
+> `Promise` when no callback is provided.
+The legacy `pem.promisified` helper is deprecated; use the primary exports
+> directly for both callback and promise flows.

 ### Basic https

 ```javascript